How To Become a Jingle Writer

 If you could describe in one word what makes you successful, what would it be?

 “Unmessablewithness, like I’m un-messable-with.
-That may be a made up word.
+That may be a made-up word.
 There’s a lot of rejection [in this job] and if I stopped every time I heard something depressing, it would not work.
 I don’t let that stuff mess with my workflow, my attitude, negotiating with people for money.
 I let things roll and go with it but I’m also clear with what I want.
 I don’t let things shake me.”

 Cheryl B. Engelhardt is a Jingle Writer, Singer-Songwriter, Consultant, and Speaker.
 Her songs have appeared on So You Think You Can Dance, All My Children, Community, and Jane By Design.
 She has composed music for Ziploc, AARP, and Sabre commercials, as well as the Honey Nut Cheerios commercial starring Grumpy Cat.
+She is repped by Marmoset Music.